Skip to main content

 2. Identify relevant deliveries.
 Compile data on all deliveries made within a specific period.
 This dataset should include the delivery date, the quantity of items ordered, and the quantity actually delivered.

-The OTIF formula is therefore:
+The OTIF rate formula is therefore:

 Example